 A unique Sydney Catholic Schools support structure is in place to optimise learning for all students.
 High-quality inclusive education is provided for students with diverse learning profiles relating to: giftedness, speech, language, communication, vision, hearing, literacy acquisition and post-school pathways.
-Central and regional office diverse learning teams work with our classroom teachers to enhance their capacity to maximise learning outcomes for students.
+Central office diverse learning teams work with our classroom teachers to enhance their capacity to maximise learning outcomes for students.
 Specialists in these teams collaborate widely to consolidate an inclusive approach to learning.
 Each school also has dedicated learning support staff.

 Sydney Catholic schools provide reasonable adjustments to assist and support students with disability to successfully engage in learning.
 All Sydney Catholic schools engage in the annual Nationally Consistent Collection for School Students with Disability.
 Students with moderate intellectual disabilities and complex developmental needs may benefit from the educational program at Eileen O’Connor Catholic College Lewisham.

 Newman Selective Gifted Education Program

 Exclusive to Sydney Catholic schools, the Newman Selective Gifted Education Program provides a clear educational pathway, underpinned by contemporary research, for identified gifted and talented students from Kindergarten to Year 12.
 Responding to the pace, depth and curriculum complexity required by gifted learners, students take part in a rigorous program with like-minded peers for a significant amount of time each week.

 This not only assists with their academic growth but also their social and emotional wellbeing.
 To sustain a high-quality educational program, teachers undergo training in identifying gifted students and developing curriculum differentiation strategies.
 All ‘Newman Selective schools’ undergo a comprehensive accreditation process every three to four years.